 Is there a secret to improving your site’s ranking in search?
 Not really.
 Google search algorithm changes are well-publicized and leading content marketers are more than happy to share the keys to their success with others.

-What I will say though is that, while the underlying formula is pretty much the same for all of us (i.e. create valuable and high-quality content for your website, and do it regularly), it’s the approach we take as individuals that improves our chances for success.
-What works for someone like Neil Patel or for the bloggers at SEMrush may not work for you.
+What I will say though is that, while the underlying formula is pretty much the same for all of us (i.e. create valuable and high-quality content for your website, and do it regularly), it is the approach we take as individuals that improves our chances for success.
+What works for someone like huge in the industry or for the bloggers at SEMrush may not work for you.
 Much like how consumers have unique pains and needs, so too do we as content creators.

 I think the real key to success in creating high-quality content is in the tools we adopt.
 It’s much like anything else in business, really.
 Technology, software, automation, outsourcing—these techniques and tools help us take the guesswork out of the tasks we’re not particularly great at or enjoy.
 If your goal is to create rave-worthy content, then focus on that.
 Don’t get bogged down in checking grammar, researching keywords, or keeping track of it all.